Bankoga/golem/open_problems/connection_problems.md

 Random length between 1 and some max based on type?
 Do apical dendrites have different lengths in different regions, and layers?
 This seems like a yeah So how is the length of a given apical dendrite determined?

+## Cell Threading

+Stiching together the vertices of the graph, each cell must handle its own threading which requires knowledge of all other destinations.
+Thus each level needs to have the corresponding details filled in.

+> Open Question: Where to thread cells together?

+Answer: ?